funkymonkeymonk/learn-to-play-key-forge/PITCHME.md

 ### Steal

-Take an aember from your opponent's AEmber pool and put it into your own.
+Take an Æmber from your opponent's Æmber pool and put it into your own.

 ### Capture

-Take an aember from your opponent's AEmber pool and put it onto a creature controlled by the capturing player.
-When that creature leaves play Aember is placed in the opponents AEmber pool.
+Take an Æmber from your opponent's Æmber pool and put it onto a creature controlled by the capturing player.
+When that creature leaves play Æmber is placed in the opponents Æmber pool.

 +++